 Carbon monoxide (CO) (ppm): Poisonous gas indicates incomplete combustion.
-Modern combustion analyzers let you choose between a normal flue gas and air measurement (as measured) or a corrected measurement that calculates the concentration in theoretical air-free flue gases.
+Modern combustion analyzers let you choose between an as-measured value or a calculated value that states the concentration of CO in theoretical air-free flue gases.
 Adjusting combustion to produce less than 100 ppm as measured or 200 ppm air-free is almost always possible with fuel-pressure adjustments, air adjustments, or burner maintenance.